Yamaha FZ16

 The Yamaha FZ16 (called Yamaha Byson in Indonesia) is a standard motorcycle made by Yamaha since 2008.
 The FZ16 is modeled after the FZ1.
-The FZ16 is primarily sold in India, and other markets such as Indonesia, China, Colombia and Argentina.
+The FZ16 is primarily sold in India, and other markets such as Indonesia, Colombia, Argentina and Malaysia.

 In 2014, the fuel-injected version, called FZ FI, went on sale in India.
 Its engine displacement was reduced to 149 cc from 153 cc, resulting in less power and torque from the carburetted version, but lower fuel consumption.

 In 2015, the Indonesian Byson FI went on sale.
 According to Yamaha, the bike has 91 different components from the version that sold in India.

 Yamaha FZ25 (FZ250)

 In 2017, Yamaha launched the FZ25, a 250 cc derivative of the FZ series.
 It also has an air-cooled, 2-valve, fuel-injected engine.
 Yamaha said the FZ25 is aimed at existing Yamaha owners.
 MotorBeam tested the FZ25 and found it to offer "smooth performance" with "excellent engine refinement".
 The bike is also sold in Brazil as the Fazer 250.

 In 2019, the third generation model of the FZ and FZ-S was introduced in India.